celesteck/cse15l-lab-reports/lab-report-4-week-8.md

 The expected output should be [a.com, a.com((, example.com]
 - In order to test this case, I did:
 - ![image](https://user-images.githubusercontent.com/100736576/169719280-cc946850-f16a-46c3-8f7e-de93dba71ae4.png)
+1. For this implementation, I realized that I failed to account for the nested links.
+I think that in this case, I could create an if statement to check if the index of the open bracket is less than than the index of the close bracket from the previous open bracket.
+If it is, then it will read that link.
+I think that this case would be less than 10 lines of code.

 This is what happens when the test is run on my implementation:
 - it `**FAILED**`
 ![image](https://user-images.githubusercontent.com/100736576/169719659-21b26bb3-617e-4cf9-a043-b9a1300ed27e.png)
+1. In order to fix my implementation here, I think that it would

 Here is the output from the *other* implementation:
 - it `**FAILED**`